Joessarian/FIFA-Freestyle-16/README.md

 **(4.)**

 1. Download the mod archive from here:
-- "Clone or Download" + "Download ZIP"
+Green "Clone or Download" button + "Download ZIP"

 2. Then, download the FIFA directory files found below under "[Downloads]".

 3. (optional) You can also download the executables in the download section, but keep in mind that some antiviruses will flag them as malicious. (see below: "Starting FIFA Futsal", (2.))

 Where to extract: